-- QAA Subject Review in 2000 achieving excellent grading - The reports of External Examiners regularly address issues of quality and standards. - The annual returns on First Destinations of Graduates demonstrate the success graduates from the mathematics courses enjoy in the job-market, and in obtaining admission to graduate courses. - The External Advisory Panel of the Mathematical Institute (which contains a number of potential employers of mathematics graduates) meets officers of the Teaching Committee annually and is kept informed and may be consulted regarding course content.
+- QAA Subject Review in 2000 achieving excellent grading. - Departmental Review (by the MPLS Division) 2004 and follow-up - The reports of External and Internal Examiners regularly address issues of quality and standards. - The annual returns on First Destinations of Graduates demonstrate the success graduates from the mathematics courses enjoy in the job-market, and in obtaining admission to graduate courses. - The External Advisory Panel of the Mathematical Institute (which contains a number of potential employers of mathematics graduates) meets officers of the Teaching Committee annually and is kept informed and may be consulted regarding course content. - Historic data pertaining to class distributions, comparison with the MPLS Division, and within the University and with other Russell group Mathematics programmes.

-GLL, PMN, WBS, NMJW 06/03/02 Revised GLL 2/01/03, 29/05/03, 27/10/03 Revised JD 26/11/04 Revised GLL 27/08/05 Revised criteria for a 'Pass' CG 10/03/06 and ratios 2:3:4 09/08/06 Revised to take account of some factual changes CG 20/09/06; and discussion at Teaching Committee 2^{nd} Oct - 23/10/06 Revised 23rd October 2007 AGC,MS
+GLL, PMN, WBS, NMJW 06/03/02 Revised GLL 2/01/03, 29/05/03, 27/10/03 Revised JD 26/11/04 Revised GLL 27/08/05 Revised criteria for a 'Pass' CG 10/03/06 and ratios 2:3:409/08/06Revised to take account of some factual changes CG 20/09/06; and discussion at Teaching Committee $2^{nd}$ Oct - 23/10/06 Revised $23^{rd}$ October 2007 AGC, MS Revised $23^{rd}$ October 2008 AGC, MS, CER